The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 If your child is under 18 and receives a summons, you should contact the OJC in writing with your child's date of birth so they can be disqualified.
 You should also contact your town hall with your child’s date of birth, because if the town submits the same incorrect information to the OJC next year, your child may be summoned again.

 If you're 70 or older, you can choose whether or not you want to perform jury service.
-If you don't want to serve, you can notify the OJC that you'd like to be disqualified, and they'll permanently remove you from the juror list.
+If you don't want to serve, you can notify the OJC that you'd like to be disqualified, and the OJC will permanently remove you from the juror list.
 You'll need to contact the OJC to be added to the list again if you later decide you'd like to serve.

 If you've been summoned for both state and federal jury duty, you should report for federal jury service.
 You should send a copy of your federal jury duty summons to the OJC prior to your scheduled date to be disqualified from your state jury duty obligation.
 To learn more about federal jury duty, visit the Federal Jury Duty Information page.